Loading...

 Portion Control

 Reduce the quantity of aloo bhajia you consume.
-Opt for a smaller serving size to minimize the impact on your blood sugar levels.
+Smaller portions will result in a smaller spike.

 healthspan-mbl